The committee has also developed guidance notes relating to the constitution which can be read here: Guidance Notes

 A person who is nominated by a community organisation listed in Section 7 to represent that organisation on the Management Committee, shall be a full member of the Society for the term of their appointment.

 Associate membership is available for those people who do not reside within the village boundary but have a specific interest in the village or a business operating in the District of Willaston.
-Associate membership is by application and subject to the agreement by majority vote of the Management Committee.
-An associate member can attend and speak at the AGM/SGM but does not have a vote.
+Associate membership is open to people aged 18 or over by application and subject to the agreement by majority vote of the Management Committee.
+Associate membership is limited to three years, after which the member has to reapply.
+An associate member can attend and speak and vote at the AGM/SGM.
+A maximum of ten people may be associate members at any time.

 5. MANAGEMENT OF THE SOCIETY